gep13-talks/GitHubReleaseDemos/PITCHME.md

 ### A defintion...

-"GitVersion is a tool to help you achieve Semantic Versioning on your project."
+"...is a tool to help you achieve Semantic Versioning on your project."

 +++